paragon1234/Multi-Class-Calssification/README.md

 ### 2. Final Model Architecture

-The final model architecture (model.py lines 54-63) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (lines 31-57) consisted of a convolution neural network with the following layers and layer sizes

 | Layer         		|     Description	        					            |
 |:-----------------:|:---------------------------------------------:|